 Who We Are

-Mission statement: The mission of Northern Colorado Friends of Ferals is to reduce the number of homeless and stray cats through its Trap-Neuter-Return (TNR) clinics.
+The mission of Northern Colorado Friends of Ferals is to reduce the number of homeless and stray cats through its Trap-Neuter-Return (TNR) clinics.
 For each cat or kitten that we “fix,” countless lives are saved by decreasing the number of kittens brought into the world and by reducing the numbers of cats that end up in shelters.
 We provide each cat or kitten we treat with the vaccinations and medical care they may need to live healthy lives.
 The community benefits as much as the cats.

 Northern Colorado Friends of Ferals

 When the light bulb went off, we enlisted the help of Alley Cat Allies’ research and our local no-kill cat shelter to put together the resources we needed to begin our trap-neuter/spay-release (TNR) program.
-Our goal for the first year was to trap, alter and vaccinate 500 feral cats in northern Colorado.
+Our goal for the first year was to trap, alter, and vaccinate 500 feral cats in northern Colorado.
 We had no idea how we would do it or where the funds would come from, but the universe was in sync with us and we accomplished our goal.
-By the end of our second year we had altered 1,025 cats, found homes for 77 kittens, relocated 63 ferals, and rescued 43 ear-tipped cats from local shelters.
+By the end of our second year we had altered 1,025 cats, found homes for 77 kittens, relocated 63 feral cats, and rescued 43 ear-tipped cats from local shelters.

 Friends of Ferals